1,000+ Opportunities

 In addition, some cities, states, and federal programs offer funding to expand Head Start and Early Head Start services to additional children within their jurisdiction.
 OHS on FacebookOHS on InstagramOHS on Twitter ## OHS - Bottom Navigation ## Bottom Footer Navigation **U.S. Department of Health & Human Services** 330 C Street, S. W.

-Based on current listing details, eligibility includes: Local public or private non-profit organizations, including faith-based organizations or for-profit organizations that can provide Head Start and/or Early Head Start services to children and families residing in a servi… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public or private non-profit organizations, including community-based and faith-based organizations, or for-profit organizations that can provide Head Start and/or Early Head Start services to children and families residing in the service area.
+Confirm the full requirements in the official notice before applying.